Paraboly/pwc-filter/documentation.md

 - `type`: Only `color` is supported.

-This interface is used for `<color-picker>` elements.
-It supports all valid `<color-picker>` attributes as well as all the attributes defined in `ItemConfig` interface.
+This interface is used for `<pwc-color-picker>` elements.
+It supports all valid `<pwc-color-picker>` attributes as well as all the attributes defined in `ItemConfig` interface.

 ## `filterChanged` Event